SynBioDex/libSBOL/README.md

 [An API reference and Getting Started tutorial can be found here](http://synbiodex.github.io/libSBOL/#doxygen).

+## Open-source Development

+We strongly encourage contributions from third-party, open-source developers.
+For tips on maintaing and updating libSBOL, please check out our GitHub Wiki.
+Additionally, there are many Google Summer of Code projects related to libSBOL and the Synthetic Biology Open Language sponsored by the National Resource for Network Biology.
+See their [projects page](  https://github.com/nrnb/GoogleSummerOfCode/issues).

 ## Acknowledgements

 libSBOL is brought to you by Bryan Bartley, Kiri Choi, and SBOL Developers